Sandra Hester

-Sandra Wheeler Hester is an activist and former television host from New Orleans.
+Sandra Wheeler Hester (August 9, 1957 – January 9, 2026) was an American activist and television host from New Orleans.

+Hester was born in New Orleans on August 9, 1957, to Louanna Hill.

 Prior to Hurricane Katrina, she hosted the Hester Report on Public-access television in New Orleans.
 Her programs were generally critical of local government, particularly the Orleans Parish School Board.
 After the storm, she settled in Glasgow, Missouri.

-She continues to be active in New Orleans social issues, frequently disrupting public meetings.
+Hester died of sepsis in Pineville, Louisiana, on January 9, 2026, at the age of 68.